 - US Forest Service roads between Jacks River Fields Campground (mile 44) and West Cow Pen Rd (mile 55) are officially closed during winter.
 The road will be gated and inaccessible to motor vehicles.

 - Bears are active in this area.
 Educate yourself on what to do should you have an encounter.

 - The Cohutta and Big Frog Wilderness Area’s are federally protected.
 That means only horseback and hikers limited to parties of 12 or less are permitted.
 No machines of any kind are allowed including drones and bikes.
 Please don’t venture inside the wilderness boundaries on your bike.

 - The Jacks River trailhead in Alaculsey is very popular.
 You may need to park off the road nearby, especially during peak season.

-- Vault toilets are available at Cottonwood Patch campground 1 mile from the start and seasonally at Lake Conasauga which is just off the route at mile 56.
+- Vault toilets are available at Cottonwood Patch campground 1 mile from the start.